 What fuelled their early program design were these newfound insights from the type of people who wanted careers in tech and why they wanted those careers.
 But, drawing learnings from their father's success, not all journeys are created equal.
 Sergei and Vadim knew how important it was to cater to each individual's unique background, interests, and talents.

 “We decided we have to provide context.
 We're just providing the context and letting the individual explore what they're best at and what they're going to be strongest at,” says Sergei.
 “Now, we don't have PhDs like our father, but we do have a lot of experience in business and across different jobs, so we knew that's the best way to learn.”

 In that experience in many different industries and roles, they learned another important lesson that helped form early program design: people want to learn not from academics, but from professionals.
 Providing context and showing learners what they could become as a result is far more impactful than teaching in a traditional classroom.

 Sergei mentions: “People want to learn from other people that they want to emulate.
-That wasn't a far-fetched insight because, if you think about the best classes you had as an undergrad, or if you're lucky enough to have gotten a graduate degree or MBA, it was probably taught by an entrepreneur or a business builder or an executive who teaches on the side as an adjunct professor — not the career academic whose curriculum is too theoretical.
+That wasn't a far-fetched insight because, if you think about the best classes you had as college student or an undergrad, or if you're lucky enough to have gotten a graduate degree or MBA, it was probably taught by an entrepreneur or a business builder or an executive who teaches on the side as an adjunct professor — not the career academic whose curriculum is too theoretical.
 So that framed the insight on how we designed our curriculum.”

 In order to remain less theoretical and more practical, the brothers shifted the focus of their curriculum to training for non-technical roles.
 It reduced the barrier to entry significantly because not everyone in tech has to be technical.
 “Our friends are very successful, making six-figure salaries in tech without being technical.
 We know it's very possible, so that's how we decided to design our programs.”